sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/2_enums.md

 ## Enum Declarations

-Enums are represented by two node types in the AST: `EnumDecl` for the declaration itself, and `EnumConstantDecl` for each enumerator value.
+Enums are represented by two node types in the AST: an [`EnumDecl` node](https://clang.llvm.org/doxygen/classclang_1_1EnumDecl.html) for the declaration itself, and an [`EnumConstantDecl` node](https://clang.llvm.org/doxygen/classclang_1_1EnumConstantDecl.html) for each enum constant.
 From the `EnumDecl` node above, we can infer that `Level` is declared as an enum class, and that it's underlying type is an int.
 If we had explicitly set this to a type like `unsigned char` or `std::uint8_t`, this would be also reflected in the AST.